Externships

 A student's onsite supervisor must submit the Supervisor Agreement form before a student may register for credit.
 The supervisor manual must be reviewed and agreed-to when submitting the agreement.

-Supervisor Agreement
+Supervisor Agreement Supervisor Manual

-During Your Placement:
+During and After Your Placement

 Educational Planning and Time Logs